robotics-4-all/goal-dsl/README.md

 ## Time Constraints for Goals

 Goals can have time constraints, like maximum duration from previous goal.
-For this reason we introduce the **TimeConstraint** concept that allows the definition of the following types of time constraints.
+For this reason we introduce the **TimeConstraint** concept and furthermore the **TCDuration** class, which allows the definition of time duration constraints.

+Each TimeConstraint can have measure time relative to either the start of the application or the start of the current goal.
+This can be defined using the `type` property of **TimeConstraint** classes and can have one of the following values.

 - **FROM_APP_START**
 - **FROM_GOAL_START**

-An example constraint definition:
+An example TCDuration constraint definition is:

 ```
-TConstraint TC1 -> {
+TCDuration TC1 -> {
     type: FROM_GOAL_START;
-    time:  10.0;
+    time: < 10.0;  // seconds
-    deviation: 1.0;
 }
 ```

-Assign time constraint to a goal.
+The `time` property value is an expression and can have one of the values `>`,
+    `<` and `==`.
+The syntex is `<comparator> <Number>`.
+In the above example the constraint indicates that **The duration of the Goal must not exceed 10 seconds.

+TimeConstraint instances can be referened by any number of Goals.

 ```
 ComplexGoal GoalC -> {